-As the holidays approach, Felipe continues to lose days, weeks, and months away from the people who love him the most.
+Felipe continues to lose days, weeks, and months away from the people who love him the most.
 Every passing day continues the nightmare Felipe and his parents have lived for half a year.

 Sign the petition telling Department of Homeland Security Secretary Mayorkas to Reunite Felipe and his parents NOW!

 Here is a letter Felipe wrote asking to be reunited with his parents:

 “Hello, my name is Felipe and I am 11 years old.
 I have been sick ever since I arrived in immigration [custody].
 My lawyer helped me calculate the days I have spent here without my parents.
 Days = 173 → 5 months and 20 days 4752 hours 299,120 minutes 14,947,200 seconds 24 weeks, 5 days 47.4% of 2022.
 I want my parents to leave detention and be with me, I feel sad without them … It’s been really difficult.
 Please let my parents leave immigration; when I see them again the first thing I’m going to do is hug them.
 I’m also going to cry out of happiness.
 Thank you for reading this note.
 Felipe”

 Dear Secretary Mayorkas,

 Two years ago, Physicians for Human Rights released a report that classifies family separation as “torture.”
 Upon taking office, President Biden condemned the human tragedy of intentional family separation under the prior administration and committed to protect family unity.
 Nevertheless, your department separated Felipe from his parents without justification and has kept them apart for months with no end in sight.
 This 11-year-old child deserves to be with his parents, free from detention, and with the support they need to recover from the trauma of this forcible separation.